 Gorka is among the hawks in the White House who are unconvinced by Ahmed al-Sharaa's transformation in Syria, insisting the country remains a counter-terrorism issue.
 He is famous for combative rhetoric, calling critics of the Iran war "testicularly challenged" and saying terrorists should be vapourised into "red mist".

-In May 2026 Gorka unveiled a 16-page counter-terrorism strategy, described by him as his "life's work".
+In 2026 Mr Gorka unveiled a 16-page counter-terrorism strategy, described by him as his "life's work".
 It identifies three threat categories—narco-terrorists and transnational gangs, Islamist terrorists, and violent left-wing extremists—and omits any mention of the Iran war or right-wing extremism.
 The strategy was widely criticised as polemic rather than policy.
-America has so far carried out 57 confirmed strikes on alleged "narco-terrorist" boats in the Caribbean and Pacific, killing at least 192 people.
-American air strikes in Somalia since the start of 2025 have risen to 190, a nearly four-fold increase on the Biden years.
+Under the new doctrine American forces have carried out dozens of confirmed strikes on alleged "narco-terrorist" boats in the Caribbean and Pacific, and air strikes in Somalia have risen sharply against the Biden years.